angular/angular/aio/content/guide/form-validation.md

 Most of the validator functions are stock validators provided by Angular as static methods of the `Validators` class.
 Angular has stock validators that correspond to the standard HTML validation attributes.

-The `forbiddenNames` validator on the `"name"` control is a custom validator, discussed in a separate [section below](guide/form-validation#custom-validation).
+The `forbiddenName` validator on the `"name"` control is a custom validator, discussed in a separate [section below](guide/form-validation#custom-validation).